 Copies of laboratory analytical reports and electronic data deliverable spreadsheets will be provided by the DEQ contract analytical lab to both the Madison Watershed Coordinator and to DEQ.
-The MST coordinator will review the laboratory data to ensure lab results are within reporting limits (including the laboratory QA/QC samples) prior to data entry into the MT Volunteer Water Quality Database Repository housed at the MT Watercourse and later into MT EQUIS.
+The MST coordinator will review the laboratory data to ensure lab results are within reporting limits (including the laboratory QA/QC samples) prior to data entry into MT EQUIS.
 A review of field and analytical data will be conducted following receipt of the laboratory data package that includes all items on the QC Checklist on page 24.
 Data qualifiers provided on page 29 will be assigned to data in both hardcopy and electronic form that does not meet these target quality control criteria.
+A brief synopsis of any SAP methodology derivations that occurred will also be drafted.

 Data generated during this project will be stored on field forms and in laboratory reports obtained from the laboratories.
+Electronic copies of field photographs will also be taken.
 Site Visit and Chain of Custody forms will be properly completed for all samples.
 Written field notes, field forms, and digital photos will be processed by field staff following QA/QC procedures to screen for data entry errors.
 Data from all sampling events will be entered into EQUIS.
+Records of miles driven per volunteer monitor or monitoring crew will be kept to reimburse volunteers.
+Records of number of hours worked by volunteer monitoring crews will also be tracked for purposes of budget tracking.